nhsengland/open-health-statistics/index.md

 # Open Source Healthcare Statistics

-{% include update.html %}
+## Collecting statistics on open source NHS and health related code repositories.

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">

-Collecting statistics on open source NHS and health related GitHub and GitLab repositories.
 Open source is the practice of publishing the source code of a piece of software so that anyone can read, modify, re-use that software for thier own purposes.

 As set out in the [NHS Digital Service Manual](https://service-manual.nhs.uk/service-standard/12-make-new-source-code-open), public services are built with public money--so unless there's a good reason not to, all code should be made publicly available for other people to reuse and build upon.

 To this end, the [Department of Health & Social Care has recently made a commitment](https://www.gov.uk/government/publications/data-saves-lives-reshaping-health-and-social-care-with-data-draft/data-saves-lives-reshaping-health-and-social-care-with-data-draft) to make all new NHS code open source and published under appropriate licences (such as [MIT](https://opensource.org/licenses/MIT) and [OGLv3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)).

-## Latest Statistics
+## Statistics

+{% include update.html %}
 {% include NHSUK_table.html %}

-## Latest Charts
+## Charts

 {% include plotly_chart.html %}